 The complete guide to getting a great deal on buying a car would fill a whole book.
 But since you’re probably here looking for immediate answers and advice on buying your next car, here are The Car Expert’s Ten Golden Rules for buying a new or used car.

-Follow these pearls of wisdom and you are far more likely to end up with a decent car – and get a decent deal on it, too.
+Follow our golden rules and you are far more likely to end up with a decent car – and get a decent deal on it, too.

 Rule 1.
 Don’t sign anything unless you are 100% committed to buying the car